 - 5 years professional experience preferred;

-- Applicants are requested to provide a reference from a company or organisation where they have worked;
+- Applicants are requested to provide 2 reference letters from which at least one is a reference from a company or organization where they have worked before;

 English Language Requirements